tawseefnabi/solidity-cheatsheet/README.md

 ### Events

+`events` allow the contract to notify other entities (contracts, web3 applications, etc) that something has happened.
+When you declare an event you can specify at max 3 indexed parameters.
+When a parameter is declared as indexed it allows 3rd-party apps to filter events for that specific parameter

 `Events` allow logging to the Ethereum blockchain.
 Some use cases for events are:

 Listening for `events` and updating user interface